Sonny Cox (footballer): Playing career

 Cox signed his first professional contract with Exeter City in July 2021, at the age of sixteen, having been with the club since the age of seven.
 He had spent a week on trial at Manchester United earlier in the year.
 He made his first-team debut on 5 October, he came on as a 49th-minute substitute for Archie Collins in a 2–2 draw at Cheltenham Town in the EFL Trophy.

 On 21 January 2022, Cox joined Southern League Premier Division South side Weston-super-Mare on loan for the remainder of the 2021–22 season.

 The beginning of the 2022-23 season saw Cox feature in the first-team squad more prominently, including appearing off the bench in 5 league games.
 Cox netted a debut first-team goal for Exeter in the closing stages of a 2-4 defeat at home to Oxford United on the 15 October 2022.

 On 26 December 2022, it was confirmed that Cox had joined National League South side Bath City on an initial one-month loan.
 The loan deal was extended until the end of the season on 28 January 2023.

+On 17 October 2023, Cox joined National League South side Yeovil Town on loan until January 2024.
+On 14 December 2023, Cox was recalled from his loan spell at Yeovil Town.
+On 6 March 2024, he signed a new contract, keeping him at Exeter until 2026.